inrupt/public-documentation/coding-conventions/rdf-vocabulary-guidelines.md

-  - Currently, this is **_not_** intended to follow the [SemVer](https://semver.org/) convention common elsewhere (just to keep things as simple as possible, and also because we currently (optionally) can append this version string to the filenames and classnames of generated programming-language source code artifacts that we use to ease working with vocbaularies generally).
+  - Currently, this is **_not_** intended to follow the [SemVer](https://semver.org/) convention common elsewhere (just to keep things as simple as possible, and also because we currently (optionally) can append this version string to the filenames and classnames of generated programming-language source-code artifacts that we use to ease working with vocbaularies generally).
   - Currently, we just use a simple `0.x` format until we think a vocabulary is ready to be considered somewhat 'finished', at which point we would promote